-- A biologist will be retained with experience in steelhead biology and ecology, aquatic habitats, biological monitoring, and capture, handling, and relocating fish species. - The biologist will continuously monitor the placement of the temporary gravel work pad and its associated infrastructure to capture and relocate any stranded steelhead. - The biologist shall capture and relocate stranded steelhead to suitable instream habitat upstream or downstream of the work area, using block nets, seine-netting, dip-netting, and providing aerated water in buckets for transport and ensuring adequate water temperatures during transport.
+- A biologist will be retained with experience in steelhead biology and ecology, aquatic habitats, biological monitoring, and capture, handling, and relocating fish species. - The biologist will continuously monitor the placement of the temporary gravel work pad and its associated infrastructure in order to capture and relocate any stranded steelhead. - The biologist shall capture and relocate stranded steelhead to suitable instream habitat upstream or downstream of the work area, using block nets, seine-netting, dip-netting, and providing aerated water in buckets for transport and ensuring adequate water temperatures during transport. - The biologist shall note the number of steelhead observed in the affected area, the number of steelhead relocated, and the date and time of the collection and relocation.

-- The biologist shall note the number of steelhead observed in the affected area, the number of steelhead relocated, and the date and time of the collection and relocation. - If pumps are utilized, water will be released to a settling basin to allow suspended sediment to settle prior to re-entering the creek and intakes will be screened with no larger than 3/32-inch (2.38 mm) wire mesh to prevent steelhead from entering the pump system. - The dismantling of the temporary gravel work pad and its associated infrastructure will be conducted in a manner that will minimize potential impacts to water quality.
+- If pumps are utilized, water will be released to a settling basin to allow suspended sediment to settle out prior to re-entering the creek and intakes will be screened with no larger than 3/32-inch (2.38 mm) wire mesh to prevent steelhead from entering the pump system. - The dismantling of the temporary gravel work pad and its associated infrastructure will be conducted in a manner that will minimize potential impacts to water quality.

-Proposed Construction Activities: After the gravel pad is installed, Caltrans will begin demolition of the existing bridge and rock slope protection (RSP), and remove debris.
-Caltrans will install a pre-cast or cast-in-place bridge (about 131-feet long x 48-feet wide) on abutments supported by 36-inch diameter cast-in-drill-hole (CIDH) piles with permanent steel casing over Toro Creek from the gravel pad.
-A total of 8-piles for the abutments will be installed outside Toro Creek and a total of 8-piles for the piers will be installed within the streambed of Toro Creek over an 8-day period.
-Two multi-columns (4-columns per pier) of 24-inch diameter CIDH piles will support the bridge span.
+Proposed Construction Activities: After the gravel pad is installed Caltrans will begin demolition of the existing bridge.
+Caltrans will install a pre-cast or cast-in-place concrete bridge supported by 48-inch diameter cast-in-drill hole (CIDH) piles.
+A total of 8 steel-pile casings will be installed within the streambed of Old Creek.
+Each CIDH pile may take approximately 16 days to install, followed by another 42 days for testing, column construction, bent cap construction, and bent cap curing.
 No pile driving will be used.
-Falsework will be placed on the gravel pad to construct the bridge and the CIDH piles will be installed through the gravel pad.
-Rock-slope protection will be placed along the creekbanks to protect the abutments.
-The following measures will be undertaken to minimize adverse effects to aquatic habitat during construction activities:
+Falsework will be placed on the gravel pad to construct the concrete bridge deck and the CIDH piles will be installed through the gravel pad.
+Existing sacked-concrete slope protection under the bridge will be removed and replaced with 1/4 ton RSP.
+Additional RSP will be installed to accommodate 100-year storm flows and will result in approximately 400 ft2 of additional RSP below the OHWM.
+The following measures will be undertaken to minimize adverse effects to aquatic habitat during construction activities.

-- BMP (e.g., fiber rolls) will be maintained throughout the construction period to minimize erosion and sedimentation of the disturbed sections of the work area. - Equipment shall access the work space from creekbanks or upland areas.
-No fill material will be staged in or adjacent to any drainage area. - Spill prevention and cleanup materials will be kept on-site and hazardous material spills within the project site will be cleaned immediately. - All vehicle and equipment maintenance, cleaning, and refueling will occur in a staging area at least 100-feet away from aquatic areas. - Creekbed contours shall be returned to their original condition. - From the gravel working pad, necessary excavations to construct the new bridge will use roll-off bins to contain and dewater excavated materials, replacing the bins as necessary when full of soil and rock.
+- BMP (e.g., fiber rolls) will be maintained throughout the construction period to minimize erosion and sedimentation of the disturbed sections of the work area. - All trash and construction debris will be removed from the worksite. - Spill prevention and cleanup materials will be kept on-site and hazardous material spills within the project site will be cleaned immediately. - All vehicle and equipment maintenance, cleaning, and refueling will occur in a staging area at least 100-feet away from aquatic areas. - Creekbed contours shall be returned to their original condition. - From the gravel working pad, necessary excavations to construct the new bridge will use roll off bins to contain and dewater excavated materials, replacing the bins as necessary when full of soil and rock.
 The water from the bins may be allowed to drain onto the gravel pad returning to the creek. - A low flow channel may be cut into the gravel pad when a significant rainfall runoff event is forecast.
 No equipment will be stored overnight on the gravel working pad during a storm or runoff event (greater than 40% chance of forecasted rain).